dustywhite7/Econ8310/SlidesCode/10 - Random Forest.md

 ### Why Ensembles?

-When we use single learning algorithms, we are very vulnerable to overfitting our model to in-sample variations, which reduces our ability to accurately model out-of-sample.
+When we use single learning algorithms, we are very vulnerable to overfitting our model with respect to in-sample patterns, which reduces our ability to accurately model out-of-sample.

 <br>